GitHub Agentic Workflows

 Key gotchas:

-• Crush/OpenCode do not auto-discover MCP servers.
-Add an explicit top-level mcp section.
+• Crush/OpenCode does not auto-discover MCP servers — declare an explicit top-level mcp block with routed URLs (http://host.docker.internal:${MCP_GATEWAY_PORT}/mcp/<server-name>).

-• For direct Copilot-compatible endpoints (api.githubcopilot.com), do not append /v1 to the base URL.
-For other OpenAI-compatible providers, use the provider’s expected base path (for example https://models.inference.ai.azure.com) so the client can append /chat/completions correctly.
+• For direct Copilot endpoints (api.githubcopilot.com), do not append /v1.
+For other OpenAI-compatible providers, use the provider’s documented base path so /chat/completions is appended correctly.
+Keep the local proxy URL (http://host.docker.internal:10004) as-is.

-• When running through AWF --enable-api-proxy, provide COPILOT_GITHUB_TOKEN in the same execute step env: so the proxy can authenticate.
+• When using --enable-api-proxy, pass COPILOT_GITHUB_TOKEN in the execute step’s env: so the proxy can authenticate:

 - name: Execute